scrimbley/opcua_concept_chat_server/README.md

 chat_intern_input.Write
 ```

 Go to 'Tag Logging' and add a new processarchiv for the _MyChatVar_Display_ of the OPC UA server variable.
-Set it to acyclic mode, this way it only get updated if the values changes.
-The acyclic mode introduce heavy load on the server but in this scenario it is ok.
+Set it to acyclic mode, this way the variable archive only get updated if the values changes.

 Insert a 'WinCC OnlineTable' on your screen and add the logged archive variable _MyChatVar_Display_ to it.